ramhunte/purchprod/inst/app/text/info.md

 This Shiny App (built in R) is a tool that was developed to assist the Economic Data Collection Program at the
 <a href="https://www.fisheries.noaa.gov/about/northwest-fisheries-science-center" target="_blank">Northwest Fisheries Science Center</a>
 make its economic data available to the public.

+The data included in this app were obtained through the EDC program from shorebased processors that purchase bottom groundfish, midwater groundfish, and Pacific hake from catcher vessels that fish in the West Coast Groundfish Trawl catch share program.
+All fish caught as part of the trawl catch share program as well as the purchases of other fish that those facilities are reported here.

 Data is collected annually from the West Coast Groundfish Trawl Fishery as required by
 <a href="https://www.ecfr.gov/current/title-50/chapter-VI/part-660/subpart-D/section-660.114" target="_blank">regulation 50 CFR 660.114</a>.
+The first receiver site license (FRSL) authorizes the holder to receive, purchase, or take custody, control, or possession of an IFQ landing at a specific physical site onshore directly from a vessel.
+Each buyer of groundfish from a vessel making an IFQ landing must have a first receiver site license for each physical location where the IFQ landing is offloaded.

 This app aggregates, summarizes, and compares various facets of this data pertaining to the purchase and production of the West Coast Groundfish Trawl Catch Share Program.